eigerco/solana-spec/implementation-details.md

 >
 > A node inserts a `CrdsValue` into `crds` table.
 The `crds` returns the index under which the value was inserted, `crds_index`.
 Then the node calculates `CrdsValue`'s hash which first 12 bits are equal to e.g. `000001000011`, which is 67 .
 Finally, the hash and the `crds_index` are stored in the `shards` vector at index 67.

-The `CrdsShards` structure is used for a fast search of `CrdsValue`s when building a bloom filter for a pull request, or when collecting missing data for a node that sent us a pull request.
-More on that in the [pull requests](#pull-requests) chapter.

 ### Push messages

 Push messages are the heart of the gossip protocol.
 Each node that wants to share information with others in the cluster sends a push message, which is then propagated further by its peers.

-Push messages are created periodically.
-Node tracks a `push_cursor` which represents the cursor value of the last pushed `CrdsValue` into `crds`.
-When a node wants to send a push message it gets all newly pushed data from `crds` since the last position of the `push_cursor`, collects peers from its [active set of nodes](#push-active-set-of-nodes), and creates and sends push messages to them.
+Push messages are created periodically so the nodes can share the latest new data with the cluster.
+Before sending the push message, the node needs to decide what it wants to share with the cluster.
+For that reason, the node tracks a `crds_cursor` which represents the cursor value of the last pushed `CrdsValue` from `crds` that was shared with the cluster by the node.
+When creating new push messages, the node collects all recently inserted data from the `crds` table that's newer than the previous `crds_cursor` tracker.
+After the messages are sent, the `crds_cursor` is updated accordingly.

+Before sending the push message, the node needs to select peers from the [active set of nodes](#push-active-set-of-nodes) that will receive the message.

-Some peers might have pruned the origin node (more on that below), in which case they are excluded from the list of message recipients.
-Unless the sent data type is `NodeInstance`, which is always sent to peers even if the origin of the message is pruned.
+Some peers might have [pruned](#pruning-nodes) the origin node, in which case they are excluded from the list of message recipients.

 #### Processing push messages